flypapertech/avian/README.md

   - `brew install redis`
 - Linux
   - [Debian Installation Instructions](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04)
-  - You can use other flavors of Linux, we just aren't familiar with the installation of Redis on them.
+    - Note: You can use other flavors of Linux.
+We just aren't familiar with the installation of Redis on them.
 - Windows
   - [Windows with WSL (10 and higher)](https://redislabs.com/blog/redis-on-windows-10/)
   - [Windows without WSL (8.1 and lower)](https://redislabs.com/blog/redis-on-windows-8-1-and-previous-versions/)
-    - Note: it is not recommended to use Redis in production on Windows with out WSL.
+    - Note: It is not recommended to use Redis in production on Windows with out WSL.

 ## Getting Started